E-Bikes – are they the future for commuting?21 Jun 2019 | Andrew Middlehurst

-Indeed it is something many of my colleagues here at Osbornes Law have taken advantage of and I must admit to jealously eyeing up their new wheels as they parade them past me, every morning, with thoughts of upgrading my ageing bike.
+Indeed it is something many of my colleagues here at Osbornes Law’s cycling accident team have taken advantage of and I must admit to jealously eyeing up their new wheels as they parade them past me, every morning, with thoughts of upgrading my ageing bike.

 The Government clarification could lead to an increase in electronic bike sales.
 Electronic bikes, or e-bikes, are essentially a bike with an battery attached which allows the rider to make use of an electric motor at the touch of a button.